 If your destination is abroad, be sure to get on this ASAP!
 The processing time for passports in the U.S. is approximately 4-6 weeks, but for an extra fee can be expedited to 2-3 weeks.
-For more details, visit the U.S. Passports & International Travel website.
+For more details, visit the U.S. Department of State website.

 3. Find the perfect home to rent, exchange, sit or share

 Start your search today for homes around the world on SabbaticalHomes.com.
 It’s free to register as a member of our community–and it allows you to save search results, create a list of favorites, keep track of queries, and much more.
-If you are searching for a specific location, consider creating a tenant listing for yourself.
+If you are searching for a specific location, consider creating a tenant listing.

 Looking for a more cost-effective way to travel?
 If you’re open to house sitting, you can choose tasks like looking after another member’s house, garden or maybe even a pet).
 While free rent is rare, most homeowners will offer reduced rates in exchange for your help.
 Another option is a home share, which consists of letting a room and sharing your space.
 Home sharing is a housing alternative that’s both economical and relationship building.

 4. Offer your home for rent, set up a home exchange, or find a house sitter

 Whether you are traveling for sabbatical, research, or holiday— finding a reliable tenant provides unparalleled peace of mind.
 SabbaticalHomes.com is your resource to find responsible tenants worldwide who will pay reasonable rent while you are away.

 Have pets?
 Finding the right house sitter will allow you to leave for sabbatical knowing that someone will care for your home, water your plants, and pamper your pets.